19. Vibrations and waves

 Figure 19.3 – A graph of wave amplitude with respect to position has been marked up to indicate the position of the crest, trough, and equilibrium.
 The amplitude and wavelength of the wave are also depicted.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

 The period of a wave describes how long it takes for one complete oscillation (out and back motion) to occur.
 An oscillation, simply put, is a complete motion from crest to crest or from trough to trough.
 (More accurately, an oscillation is the time it takes for a particle to return to its initial position and be moving in the same direction.
 As with wavelength, it is important not to ignore the second requirement in this definition!)
 In a pendulum, an oscillation relates to the amount of time it takes for the pendulum to swing out and back again.
-Period has a symbol of the capital letter T, and has units of seconds.
+The symbol for period is the capital letter T, and the unit is seconds.

 Frequency describes how many wave oscillations occur per second.
-Frequency has a symbol of f and has units of hertz (Hz).
+Frequency is represented by the symbol f and is measured in the unit hertz (Hz).
 One hertz is equal to one oscillation divided by a second.
 Frequency and period are related by the equation

 $$f = \frac{1}{T}.$$

-In other words: frequency is equal to one divided by the period.
-The higher the frequency of oscillation, the faster it squiggles in time, the smaller the amount of time each period will be.
+In other words, frequency is equal to one divided by the period.
+The higher the frequency of oscillation, the faster the wave squiggles in time, and the shorter each period will be.

 Wave speed describes the speed at which a wave moves.
 We know that speed is equal to distance divided by time.
 In this case, the distance described by the wave is the wavelength, and the time is described by the period.
 This means that the wave speed is equal to wavelength divided by the period.
 In equation form,